-- (b) The Board shall regulate the practice of physical therapy, including practice by physical therapy assistants. - (c) Of the members of the Board, 4 shall be physical therapists licensed in the District, 2 shall be physical therapy assistants licensed in the District, and 1 shall be a consumer member. - (d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years. - (e) Of the members initially appointed under this section, 1 shall be appointed for a term of 1 year, 2 shall be appointed for a term of 2 years, and 2 shall be appointed for a term of 3 years.
+(b) The Board shall regulate the practice of physical therapy and athletic training, including practice by physical therapy assistants and personal fitness trainers.

+(c) Of the members of the Board, 4 shall be physical therapists licensed in the District, 2 shall be physical therapy assistants licensed in the District, and 1 shall be a consumer member.

+(d) Except as provided in subsection (e) of this section, members of the Board shall be appointed for terms of 3 years.

+(e) Of the members initially appointed under this section, 1 shall be appointed for a term of 1 year, 2 shall be appointed for a term of 2 years, and 2 shall be appointed for a term of 3 years.